-Radon (222Rn) is a natural radioactive gas, emitting from radium (226Ra) decay.
-Three radioactive isotopes 218Po, 214Po and 210Po are generating from radon decay, the doses from radon, however, are contributed to by the radon decay products (daughters) rather than by the gas itself.
+Radon (Rn) is a natural radioactive gas, emitting from radium (Ra) decay.
+Three radioactive isotopes Po, Po and Po are generating from radon decay, the doses from radon, however, are contributed to by the radon decay products (daughters) rather than by the gas itself.
 Thus, these isotopes will make risks on the human internal and external organs such as Lung, trachea (inhalation) and the skin (deposits).
-The exposure due to deform in DNA, blood components and improve the cancers (Pecaut et.al., 2002; Hamza et.al., 2009).
+The exposure due to deform in DNA, blood components and improve the cancers (Pecaut et.al., 2002; Hamza et.al., 2009). - (whole paragraph - please do some checking on grammar)

 When nuclear radiations (Alpha, Beta & Gamma) enter the body, some of their energy will lost in collisions with the body's atoms.
 Ejected electron loses energy by causing additional ionization; deflected alpha goes on to cause additional ionization.
 The major characteristic of the organ's atomic interactions is the stripping away of electrons from atoms in the body.
-This removal of electrons called ionization, therefore, alpha, beta, and gamma radiation often called ionizing radiation .The ionizations and their effects on cells cause the biological effects of radiation, and the body cells depend on individual atoms working together(Pohl-Rüling et.al., 1990).
+This removal of electrons called ionization, therefore, alpha, beta, and gamma radiation often called ionizing radiation.
+The ionizations and their effects on cells cause the biological effects of radiation, and the body cells depend on individual atoms working together(Pohl-Rüling et.al., 1990).

 Alpha particle energy relatively heavy, positively charged particles and fully absorbed within the first 20 micrometers of an exposed tissue mass.
 Therefore, all the radiation energy will be absorbed in a very small volume of tissue immediately surrounding each particle.
-Alpha particles have such limited penetrating ability that the maximum range for the highest energy alpha particle in tissue is less than 100 micrometers (Somosy, 2000).
+Alpha particles have such limited penetrating ability that the maximum range for the highest energy alpha particle in tissue is less than 100 micrometers.
+Beyond a radius of about 20 micrometers, so the deposition of energy is very small (Somosy , 2000).
+(Grammar)

-When the human body exposed to radiation doses, it will cause injury to tissue systems from free radical damage.
+When the human body exposes to radiation doses will cause injury to tissue systems from free radical damage.
 Exposure can be acute or chronic; this depends on total dose, dose rate, distribution of dose and the susceptibility of the patient to the radiation.
 Tissue systems with greater rates of cell division, such as the hematopoietic and gastrointestinal systems, In addition, platelet levels at the time of diagnosis could be a useful prognostic factor in lung cancer.
 Thus, designing and modification in radon irradiation technique in the field of hematology for an invitro study considered an interest scientific research (Geoffrey, 1998; Francisco et al, 2009; Pecaut et al, 2002).